Frequently Asked Questions

 The Fellowship is a dynamic work experience, so because of the breadth of programs that Fellows work on, day-to-day responsibilities can vary.
 Programmatic work often involves team meetings and the completion of projects, reports and action items, but specific responsibilities vary considerably by program, time of year and whether you are in the first or second year of the Fellowship.
 Any given week will also include elements of the professional development curriculum: classes, guest speakers, Fellowship check-ins and more.
 Set up a conversation with a current Fellow to learn more.

 What is the difference between the 1st and 2nd Years of the Fellowship?

 The first and second years of the Fellowship are structured to allow Fellows to develop into effective leaders.
-The first year emphasizes the role of “followership” in leadership development: 1st Year Fellows serve as the staff members on El Pomar’s programs and the leadership development curriculum is comprised primarily of classroom-style learning emphasizing skill development.
+The first year emphasizes the role of “followership” in leadership development: 1st Year Fellows serve as the staff members on El Pomar’s programs and the leadership development curriculum is comprised primarily of classroom-style learning that emphasizes skill development.
 Fellows learn the art of delegation, influence, time management, managing up, and public speaking.
 In the second year, Fellows take on larger roles as managers of their programs and the focus turns to the hands-on application of principles and theories learned in the first year.
-Additionally, 2nd Year Fellows are encouraged to do an externship in their final quarter of the Fellowship.
-To learn more about the 1st and 2nd Year Fellow experiences, click here.
+Additionally, 2nd Year Fellows are expected to do an externship in their final quarter of the Fellowship.

 Do Fellows have the opportunity to travel?